 - All employers must electronically submit payroll tax deposits.
-Refer to page 14 for additional information on the e-file and e-pay mandate and related noncompliance penalties. - Fulfills the e-file and e-pay mandate. - Fast, easy, and secure way to manage your payroll taxes online. - Available 24 hours a day, 7 days a week. - Employer representatives/payroll agents can manage their clients' payroll tax accounts by enrolling in e-Services for Business as a representative/agent. - For additional e-Services for Business features, refer to page 15.
+Refer to page 14 for additional information on the e-file and e-pay mandate and related non-compliance penalties. - Fulfills the e-file and e-pay mandate. - Fast, easy, and secure way to manage your payroll taxes online. - Available 24 hours a day, 7 days a week. - Employer representatives or payroll agents can manage their clients' payroll tax accounts by enrolling in e-Services for Business as a representative or payroll agents. - For additional e-Services for Business features, refer to page 15.

-Enroll and file online with e-Services for Business (edd.ca.gov/e-Services\for\Business).
+Enroll and file online with e-Services for Business (edd.ca.gov/eServices).

-When Due:
+Due Dates: